 Okay, so what does it depend on?
-Now that’s a question that can be answered with some specificity.
-But again, the answer depends on the complexity of the case with respect to proving who was at fault for the accident, how serious your injuries were and how involved your medical treatment.
+Now, that’s a question that can be answered with some specificity.
+But again, the answer depends on the complexity of the case, with respect to proving who was at fault for the accident, how serious your injuries were and how involved your medical treatment was.

 What can I expect?

 No two car accident cases are the same.
-Some are straightforward such as a rear-end crash while stopped at a red light, while others may involve a multi-car pileup on an interstate highway with many witnesses and conflicting statements as to who was at fault.
-To be successful a client must be able to prove that he or she was less than 50% at fault for the collision.
-If you are found to be over 50% at fault in Massachusetts you cannot recover damages from the other car’s owner or insurance company.
-Sometimes in order to gather the necessary evidence to prove who was at fault much work needs to be done, which can and will slow the entire process.
-We have handled cases where we had to interview many witnesses, consult with an accident reconstruction expert and work with local and state law enforcement authorities before we can even get an adequate assessment as to who was at fault and whether we can prove the client’s case.
+Some are straightforward, such as a rear-end crash while stopped at a red light, while others may involve a multi-car pileup on an interstate highway with many witnesses and conflicting statements as to who was at fault.
+To be successful, a client must be able to prove that he or she was 50% or less at fault for the collision.
+If you are found to be over 50% at fault in Massachusetts, you cannot recover damages from the other car’s owner or insurance company.
+Sometimes, in order to gather the necessary evidence to prove who was at fault, much work needs to be done, which can and will slow the entire process.
+We have handled cases where we had to interview many witnesses, consult with an accident reconstruction expert and work with local and state law enforcement authorities before we could even get an adequate assessment as to who was at fault and whether we could prove the client’s case.
 Cases like this can take many months or even a year or more before they are ready for either settlement discussions or brought to court.
-On the end end of the spectrum, we have handled the clear-cut cases where it is quite easy to figure out who was at fault; for example, a client is rear-ended while stopped at a red light or the other driver is arrested for DUI etc. In these cases, evaluating and presenting our client’s damages evidence is where the bulk of our work is focused.
+On the other end of the spectrum, we have handled the clear-cut cases where it is quite easy to figure out who was at fault.
+For example; a client is rear-ended while stopped at a red light or the other driver is arrested for DUI, etc. In these cases, evaluating and presenting our client’s damages evidence is where the bulk of our work is focused.

 Other Things to Consider

-So, you see my initial answer to the question “how long will it take to get my case settled?” holds true, it really does depend.
-If your case is a rear-ender and you are not hurt badly, you have a few months of physical therapy and you heal completely, your case may take 4 to 6 months to settle.
-If you are involved in a major accident with conflicting and confusing versions as to who was at fault and your injuries are severe and your medical treatment prolonged, the case could take several years to come to a resolution.
+So, you see, my initial answer to the question “how long will it take to get my case settled?” holds true; it really does depend.
+If your case is a rear-ender and you are not badly hurt, you have a few months of physical therapy and you heal completely, your case may take 4 to 6 months to settle.
+If you are involved in a major accident with conflicting and confusing versions as to who was at fault and your injuries are severe and your medical treatment is prolonged, the case could take several years to come to a resolution.

 If you have questions and want to speak to someone about the process involved in bringing a car accident claim, give us a call.
 We’d be happy to walk you through the process and help you make the right decision regarding your injury claim.